IfiemiE/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 3: function prints a string to stdout
 4: function prints string in reverse order
 5: function reverses a string
-6: function prints every other character besides the second and the last
+6: function prints every other character in even positions
+7: function prints second half of a string